 The following definitions prevail in the application of the present Statutes and general by-laws:

-Association means the Association des familles Perron d’Amérique, or its acronym AFPA;
+Association means the Association des familles Perron d’Amérique, or its acronym

-Constituting act means the official document certifying to the authenticity of AFPA, that is to say the Letters patent;
+Constituting act means the official document certifying to the authenticity of AFPA,

-Board means the Board of directors;
+Board means the Board of Directors;

-Law means those laws pertinent to non-profit organizations, i.e. the Companies Act, the Civil Code of Québec and others;
+Law means those laws pertinent to non-profit organizations, i.e. the Companies Act,

 Member means a member in good-standing of the Association;

-Absolute majority means fifty percent (50%) plus one (1) of the votes cast during a meeting;
+Absolute majority means fifty percent (50%) plus one (1) of the votes cast during a

 1.1.2 Interpretation rules